Mxneeb/MeshJoin-DataWarehouse/README.md

 ---

-## **5. What I Learned from the Project**
-This project provided valuable insights into handling large datasets efficiently in a Data Warehouse and understanding how it differs from a traditional database.

 ### **Key Learnings**
 - **Efficient Data Processing**: Learned how Mesh Join breaks data into chunks to improve performance and reduce memory usage.
 - **Concurrency and Multi-Threading**: Gained hands-on experience with Java's multi-threading to optimize data processing through producer and consumer threads.